basarat/demo-jest/script.md

   2));
 ```

-JSON will also convert Dates to a sane string representation as needed e.g. we can wrap each key with
+JSON will also convert JavaScript Dates to an ISO 8601 string representation as needed.

 ```js
 const foo = {